Crumpler bags aren’t just good for travel and outdoor adventure. I’ve got one that I’ve used almost every day since I bought it.

 Comfortable to carry and made from durable polycotton canvas, this might just be the perfect travel rucksack for anyone.

-Spring Peeper with Wheels Carry-On Bag
+Logician on Wheels Carry-On Bag

 Though it can be carried by regular handles, it also comes equipped with wheels (as the name implies) and an extendable handle for those long airport walks.
 When you’re not using the handles, they can be strapped down so they don’t catch on anything.